 At the same time, look for ways to make the most of your time as a foreign student, take part in activities and explore your home away from home while you can.

-Millions of students around the world dream of studying in the US.
+Millions of students around the world dream of studying an undergraduate degree in the US.
 There are a lot of famous universities and colleges to choose from.
 Improving their future prospects, getting a high quality higher education, and access to better opportunities are just some of the reasons why so many students want to study at a university in the US.

 But to get the best quality product you usually have to pay a high price.
 US colleges are some of the most expensive colleges in the world, but still millions of international students apply every year.
+How do you find an affordable university in USA for international students?

 Most colleges don’t have a standardized government fee system.
 It mostly depends on the college and the course you choose.